 The survey of 1,021 U.S. online news consumers ages 18 and over was conducted in late April through early May 2017.
 Full underlying data, including CSV files, visualizations, and detailed methodology is available to all at https://data.world/ddjdemos/survey-how-access-to-data-affects-trust-in-news.

-data.world is an enterprise data catalog for the modern data stack.
+data.world is the data catalog platform.
 Its cloud-native SaaS (software-as-a-service) platform combines a consumer-grade user experience with a powerful knowledge graph to deliver enhanced data discovery, agile data governance, and actionable insights. data.world is a Certified B Corporation and public benefit corporation and home to the world’s largest collaborative open data community with more than two million members, including ninety percent of the Fortune 500.
 Our company has sixty-two patents and has been named one of Austin’s Best Places to Work seven years in a row.
 Follow us on LinkedIn, Twitter, and Facebook, or join us.